open-resources/dash_curriculum/tutorial/part3/chapter10.md

 ## 10.2 Buttons within a callback

-Now, that you know how to implement multiple inputs and outputs it's worth taking a closer look at buttons and how to approach them within callbacks.
-Besides the `children` and `id` properties, buttons come with a property called `n_clicks`, which represents the number of times that the button has been clicked on.
+Now, that you know how to implement multiple inputs and outputs, it's worth taking a closer look at buttons and how to approach them within callbacks.
+Aside from the `children` and `id` properties, buttons come with a property called `n_clicks`, which represents the number of times that the button has been clicked.
 The `n_clicks` property therefore always is a non-negative integer.
-You would typically use this property to trigger the callback and return output components whenever the button is clicked.
+You would typically use this property to trigger a callback and return output components whenever the button is clicked.
 In the example below, we change the title of our app depending on if, and how often, the button has been clicked.

 ```
 # Import packages